Tennis: Peng Shuai case prompts WTA ban on events in China | DW | 01.12.2021

 The issue first came to the fore when Peng Shuai made an allegation of sexual abuse against a Chinese official at the beginning of November

-The Women's Tennis Association (WTA) has banned all tournaments taking place in China, the sport's governing body announced on Wednesday.
+The Women's Tennis Association (WTA) has suspended all tournaments taking place in China, the sport's governing body announced on Wednesday.

 The announcement comes after Peng Shuai posted an allegation of sexual assault against a top Chinese government official on November 2.

-The WTA chairman even quoted Shuai's statement, that was removed from Chinese social media site Weibo just minutes after it was posted.
+The WTA chairman even quoted Peng's statement, which was removed from Chinese social media site Weibo just minutes after it was posted.

 "As Peng said in her post, "Even if it is like an egg hitting a rock, or if I am like a moth drawn to the flame, inviting self-destruction, I will tell the truth about you."